Honiara: Hotels and restaurants

 Honiara Hotel is a traditional hotel and features a dance show on Friday nights.
 The Pacific Casino Hotel offers accommodation in both outdoor villas and indoor rooms, as well as a casino.
-Guests at the hotel have access to the sea, in addition to a pool, as well as dining at the boardwalk restaurant and indoor steakhouse.

-The King Solomon Hotel can be found next to the Hibiscus apartment complex and also features a restaurant and pool.

-The Heritage Hotel is a larger, seaside hotel with a large pool, outdoor bar, restaurant, and conference rooms for hosting large events.
+The King Solomon Hotel can be found next to the Hibiscus apartment complex and has a restaurant and pool.
+The Heritage Hotel is a seaside hotel with a pool, outdoor bar, restaurant, and conference rooms.
 It lies between the Tenkai sushi restaurant, and Breakwater café.
-In the same street is the increasingly popular Palm Sugar café, which offers pizza and burgers that are well known among the younger population.
+In the same street is the Palm Sugar café, which offers pizza and burgers.